 - Do I have serious grammatical errors in the paper?

 - Please do not expect Writing Center faculty to correct every error in the three pages of the paper that you ask us to examine; we will look mainly at the problem areas you identify.

-- Allow 48 hours (excluding weekends) for us to receive the paper, critique it, and send it back to you.
-In most cases it will not take this long, but during peak rush times on campus, such as mid-term and finals, we will be very busy.
-(Consequently, make sure you write and send your paper well in advance of the due date.)
+- Allow 72 hours (business days, excluding weekends) for us to receive the paper, read/comment, and send the draft back to you.
+In many cases it will not take this long, but during peak rush times on campus, such as mid-term and finals, we will be busy.
+(Consequently, make sure you write and submit your paper to the OWL well in advance of the due date.)

 Note: Our goal is to help students become self-sufficient writers capable of editing their own work.
 As with our in-house instruction, our online instruction emphasizes teaching and is not a proofreading service.
 This is another reason Online Writing Lab instructors will review only three pages of any one paper: After we help students to recognize the error patterns in a portion of their paper, we assume that they will be able to apply this knowledge to correct the remainder of the paper themselves.

 Format for sending papers to the Writing Center via email:

 - Either send your paper as a Microsoft Word attachment, or cut and paste it into the email.